CURRENT TEAM MEMBERS

 Sofia was born on the unceded territories of Squamish, Musqueam and Tsleil-Waututh peoples.

 She has indigenous and mestiza roots from Colombia, South America.
-She is in her third year at Simon Fraser University majoring in sociology, with a strong interest and passion for both First Nations studies and global Indigenous studies.
+She recently completed a Bachelor of Arts at Simon Fraser University majoring in sociology, with a strong interest and passion for both First Nations studies and global Indigenous studies.
 Having the privilege to work with and learn from indigenous communities in BC and internationally, is something that she is very grateful for.

 DANETTE JUBINVILLE IS PLAINS CREE AND ANISHINAABE WITH ROOTS TO THE PASQUA FIRST NATION IN TREATY 4 TERRITORY.